w3f/polkadot-spec/README.md

 Please refer to [Change log](./runtime-environment-spec/pdre_change_log.org) to review the history of changes to the spec.

 ## Testing
-In the `test/` directory we include tests for the following components, using the Rust, Golang and C++ implementations:
+The `test/` directory contains tests for the following components from different implementations such as Rust, C++ and Golang:

 - SCALE Codec
 - State Trie